amplitude/amplitude-docs/content/collections/sections/en/session-replay.md

 3. To narrow the list with a filter, click *+ Add Filter*.
 You can filter by cohorts, events, event properties, user properties, and session duration.
 You can also use multiple filters to further narrow your list.

-Once you've made your selection, you can view replays that took place within your selected time frame, or replays that meet your filter specifications.
+Once you make your selection, view replays that took place within the selected time frame, or replays that meet your filter specifications.
 Your search results generate a unique URL that you can share with your team.

 The list of results shows a maximum of 100 replays.